ucl-isd/moodle-mod_hotquestion/README.md

 questions, so that the hottest questions will be popped up to the top of the list.
 Teachers can make oral comments on selected questions in classroom.

+New capability added 4/01/2016 that allows admin, teachers, and managers to delete any round in the current Hot Question activity if they deem all the questions in the round are no longer needed, or if the round is empty.
+Can also be used to reset the activity.
+If you need to keep a copy of the questions in a round, you must download them before the round is removed.

 New capability added 3/29/2016 that allows admin, teachers, and managers to download a csv file of the questions in the current Hot Question activity.
 An admin can also download questions and their download will include ALL questions from the Moodle